Air Conditioner Repair Checklist

 - Causing your system to break down more quickly

-We propose replacing flat filters once a month, and accordion filters every three months.
+We propose replacing flat filters once a month, and pleated filters every three months.

-If you can’t recall when you last replaced yours, switch off your unit fully and take out the filter.
+If you can’t recall when you last replaced your filter, switch off your unit fully and take out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It might also be located in a connected filter holder or wall-mounted return air grille.

 Angle the filter up to your light fixture.
 If you see a lot of dust, you should replace it.